DanNimara/3DMP/Homework5/README.md

         7. Add appearances and render the mechanism (upload a rendering photo to GitHub as well)

-        OBS: Turn on capture history (the homework will not be graded if capture history is not turned on).
+        **OBS**: Turn on capture history (the homework will not be graded if capture history is not turned on).
         You need to upload the project as .f3d and a .stl for each projects’ body and component.
-        BONUS: Design the evolution door following 2-7 steps from the homework tasks.
+        **BONUS**: Design the evolution door following 2-7 steps from the homework tasks.
         You can choose one from the next two versions:
         https://tinyurl.com/yat346ds
         https://tinyurl.com/y87t37w7